 Intern and Preceptor Development

-By completing this worksheet, preceptor workshop registrants will explore their own learning, personality, and conflict managment styles.
-Assigned readings and research will increase understanding of both roles and challenges of precepting
+Preceptor course self study module.
+Through completion of this worksheet, preceptor workshop registrants explore their own learning, personality, and conflict managment styles.
+Assigned readings and researchl increases understanding of both roles and challenges of precepting

 Annotated Literature Reviews from original literature search

 Links to other useful web sites and resources are listed in our Resources section.

 Travel cyber-space with care!